of the Airplane

 Immediately after the Wright Brothers make their first powered flights in 1903,

-they begin to develop their experimental aircraft into a a marketable
+they begin to develop their experimental aircraft into a marketable

 flying machine."
-Immediately other experimenters begin to build on their success.
+Other experimenters learn of their work and begin to build on their success.

 By 1906, would-be pilots are making tentative hops in uncontrollable aircraft.
 By